CALCIUM AND VITAMIN D

 Vitamin D levels are commonly measured in the general population, and your doctor may well check your vitamin D and calcium level as part of a routine checkup.
 Measuring PTH (parathyroid hormone levels) with a PTH test is helpful in understanding the cause of high calcium, especially in patients with sarcoidosis.
 If vitamin D levels are low, a doctor would usually recommend supplementation.

-If you have sarcoidosis there is an increase chance you would experience side effects from taking vitamin D and calcium supplements.
+If you have sarcoidosis there is an increased chance you would experience side effects from taking vitamin D and calcium supplements.
+Do not take vitamin D or calcium supplements without first consulting your doctor.
 It is essential that you have your calcium and vitamin D level measured before you start any supplements, and that these levels are monitored whilst you remain on therapy (usually with a blood test two months after starting therapy).
 This should be using the 1,25 dihydroxyvitamin D (1,25-DHCC).
 However your doctor may first check your calcium level and the 25-hydroxyvitamin D (25-DHCC) before proceeding with further tests.

 Sorodne vsebine iz SarcoidosisUK: